Children playing soccer

 What causes hip dysplasia in babies?

-Hip dysplasia is thought to be caused by looseness of the hip joint around birth.
+The cause of hip dysplasia in newborns is likely due to multiple reasons.
 Factors that may contribute to hip dysplasia are being the firstborn child (less room in the womb), being a girl (increased joint flexibility), being in a breech position in the womb, and having a family history of hip dysplasia.

 How is hip dysplasia diagnosed?

-All newborn babies are evaluated for hip dysplasia.
-Your doctor will start with a physical examination of the hips.
-In newborns with hip dysplasia, the ball may be able to be dislocated from the socket.
+All newborn babies are evaluated for hip dysplasia with a physical examination of the hips.
+In newborns with hip dysplasia, the ball may be able to be dislocated from the socket or if the hip is dislocated, may be reduced into the socket.
 As children get older, hip dysplasia most often shows up as decreased range of motion of the hip, legs that appear to be different lengths, and a limp or waddling gait.
 In adolescents and adults with hip dysplasia, the most common complaint is hip pain, especially with activity.

 If hip dysplasia is suspected, your doctor will order imaging of the hips.
-In newborn babies, an ultrasound is used to evaluate the hips.
-In older patients, X-rays are used to diagnose hip dysplasia and a CT scan or MRI may also be used to further evaluate the hips.
+In newborn babies, an ultrasound is used to evaluate the hips as their hip joints are made up mostly of cartilage.
+In children four to six months old or older patients, X-rays are used to diagnose hip dysplasia.
+Sometimes a CT scan or MRI may also be used to further evaluate the hips.

 Who should I see if I have hip dysplasia?

 For young children with hip dysplasia, it is best to be evaluated by a pediatric orthopedic surgeon.
-Adolescents and young adults without arthritis are best treated by an orthopedic surgeon who specializes in hip preservation surgery.
+Adolescents and young adults without arthritis are best treated by an orthopedic surgeon who specializes in hip preservation surgery such as in Ochsner’s Child and Adult Hip Preservation Clinic.
 And when arthritis is present, an orthopedic surgeon with experience in joint replacement is the best choice.
-Here at Ochsner, we have orthopedic surgeons to fit all these needs.

 You may also be interested in: